Code-Institute-Submissions/wellness/README.md

 ### Layout

-The structure of the website is designed as one page with links in the menu to the various sections o the site.
+The structure of the website is designed as one page with links in the menu to the various sections within the site.

 #### Wireframes